 - More BBQ rub

-Start by removing the membrane off the bone side of the ribs and seasoning with salt and pepper and rub.
+First, remove the membrane off the bone side of the ribs and season with salt and pepper and the BBQ rub.
 Always season bone side up first and then season the meat side:

-The reason we do bone side first is so the natural concave of the bones keeps the meat off the cutting board and thus keeps the seasoning from sticking to the wood.
+The reason to season bone side first is so the natural concave of the bones will keep the meat (and seasoning) up off the cutting board and thus keep the BBQ rub from sticking to the wood.

-Don’t forget to season the edges.
-The easiest way to do that is to put the ribs on their side and rub the edges along the seasoning that missed the ribs and landed on the cutting board:
+Next, season the edges.
+The easiest way to do that is to put the ribs on their side and rub the edges along the seasoning that landed on the cutting board:

-You will notice those latex looking gloves in the above three pics.
+You will notice those latex-looking gloves in the above three pics.
 They are actually made of nitrile.
 They are A-MAZ-ING.
 Got a sloppy job to do, slap a pair on, get down and dirty then toss them in the trash.
 We go through thousands a year.
 You can also layer on 4 or 5 pairs, when the top set gets all nasty, slide that set off and the next set is ready to go.
 Here’s our go-to for nitrile gloves.
 Also, black nitrile gloves just plain look cool!

-I added some pear wood to the coals before putting the smokin’ stone in place and the grill grates on and then set the ribs on the cooker, again bone side down to keep the seasoning off the grill grates:
+I added some pear wood to the coals and dropped those ribs on the cooker bone side down to keep the seasoning from sticking to the grill grates:

 An hour in the smoke and the ribs are coloring up nicely:

-Lay down a couple layers of foil, place four pats of butter a in a row a couple inches apart, add a third of the honey and a third of the brown sugar along the line of butter.
+Lay down a couple layers of foil and place four pats of butter a in a row a couple inches apart.
+Then add a third of the honey and a third of the brown sugar along the line of butter.
 Sprinkle a little rub down as well.
-Then put the first slab on top of that buttery sweetness meat side down.
+Next, put the first slab on top of that buttery sweetness meat side down.
 I know it’s been bone side down the whole time until now, but the rub is now melded to the meat and we want to create a vessel for the liquid to pool in.
-Also, bone side down could wind up poking a hole in the foil.
-If that happens, the resulting stream of hot liquid pouring all over the shoes or bare feet is not pleasant.
-Ask me how I know.
-See, the meat is going to pull back from the bones inside the pouch making for 12-13 pointy protrusions pushing against the bottom of the foil which is holding in all that scalding hot liquid.
-As soon as it is picked up, the bones poke through and now we have a sweet, hot slurry sprinkler pouring all over legs and shoes.
+See, the meat is going to pull back from the bones making for 12-13 pointy protrusions pushing against the bottom of the foil which is holding in all that scalding liquid.
+As soon as the foil packet is picked up, the bones poke through and now we have a sweet, hot slurry sprinkler pouring all over our legs and shoes.
 Like I said, meat side down, bone side up here.
-For foil, I like to use Reynolds Wrap Heavy Duty Aluminum foil because it’s made with a heavier gauge foil that won’t break or tear, and it’s made in the U.S.A.
-Because those bones, when pointing up can still poke holes in the foil which will cause all the heat to evacuate the foil pouch.
+Add the second slab and the last third of the honey/brown sugar/butter and wrap up the ribs in the foil.

-Then place the second slab on top of the first, again meat side down and repeat the process on the bone side of the second slab.
-Then wrap the foil around the two slabs and put them back on the cooker, again, meat side down.
+Next, place the second slab on top of the first, again meat side down and repeat the process on the bone side of the second slab.
+Then wrap the foil around the two slabs and put them back on the cooker, also, meat side down.

-When I said these ribs are pretty much done when they came out of the foil, I meant it.
-When I pulled the darker slab off the grill, it came just short of splitting in half at the bone because that slab was fall off the bone tender.
+When I said these ribs were pretty much done when they came out of the foil, the darker slab (the one completely submerged) came just short of splitting in half at the bone because that slab was fall off the bone tender.
 See the split:

-The bottom slab in this pic was the top slab in the foil.
-How did that slab turn out?
+The slab in this pic was the top, lighter colored slab in the foil.
+How did this one turn out?

 If you have any questions or comments, feel free to leave them below or shoot me an email.